Purpose

 - The MaxCompute Storage API is enabled.

-SPLIT: specifies the method for task splitting when usingstorage_api, distributing tasks to various threads based onbyteorrow.
-If the byte sizes of rows in a table vary significantly, setSPLITtobyte.
+SPLIT: specifies the unit for task splitting when usingstorage_api.
+Valid values:byteandrow.
+If the data size of each row in a table varies significantly, setSPLITtobyte.
 Otherwise, set it torow.

 Considerations

-- When an external file is modified, the external table accesses the latest data of the external file.
-If the external file is modified and the external table queries are performed in parallel, the results may not be as expected.
-Therefore, avoid modifying the external file while the external table is being queried.
+- When an external file is modified, the external table accesses the latest data in the file.
+If the external file is modified concurrently with an external table query, unexpected results may occur.
+To avoid this, do not modify the external file during a query.

-- When a new file is added to the external directory, the external table only accesses the files listed in the external file list.
-To add the new file to the external file list, you must update the external file list.
+- When a new file is added to the external directory, the external table only accesses files listed in the file list.
+To include the new file in the external table's file list, you need to update the external table's file list.

 Example 1

-secure_file_privpath to/home/admin/and place the CSV fileextdata.csvcorresponding to the external table data in the/home/admin/testdirectory of the current local OBServer node.Here is an example of setting the global security path:
+secure_file_privpath to/home/admin/and place the CSV fileextdata.csvcorresponding to the external table data in the/home/admin/testdirectory of the current OBServer node.Here is an example of setting the global secure file path.

-obclient> SET GLOBAL secure_file_priv = "" Query OK, 0 rows affected obclient> \q ByeNote
+obclient> SET GLOBAL secure_file_priv = "/home/admin/"; Query OK, 0 rows affected obclinet> \q ByeNote

 Since

-secure_file_privis aGLOBALvariable, you must execute\qto exit and make it take effect.The content of the CSV file is as follows:
+secure_file_privis aGLOBALvariable, you need to execute\qto exit and make the setting take effect.The content of the CSV file is as follows:

 Example 2

-Assume that a CSV file exists at a specific path on HDFS.
-The content of the file is as follows:
+Assume that there is a CSV file in a certain file path on HDFS, and the content of the file is as follows:

 $hdfs dfs -cat /user/test_tbl1.csv 1,'Emma','2021-09-01' 2,'William','2021-09-02' 3,'Olivia','2021-09-03'Create an HDFS external table.

-If Kerberos authentication is not enabled in the HDFS environment
+If Kerberos authentication is not enabled in the target HDFS environment:

 CREATE EXTERNAL TABLE test_tbl1_csv_mysql ( id INT, name VARCHAR(50), c_date DATE ) LOCATION = 'hdfs://${hadoop namenode hostname}:${hadoop namenode port}/user' FORMAT = ( TYPE = 'CSV' FIELD_DELIMITER = ',' FIELD_OPTIONALLY_ENCLOSED_BY ='\'' ) PATTERN = 'test_tbl1.csv';Notice